WGGao/Morse-Trainer-Qt/README.md

-# Morse-Trainer-Qt
-A beginner-friendly Morse code trainer for learning CW from scratch with structured practice.
 # Morse Trainer QT

-Morse Trainer QT is a beginner-focused Morse code learning app designed to help users build real CW listening skills from zero.
+**Morse Trainer QT** is a structured Morse code (CW) learning and practice app designed for beginners and operators who want to build reliable listening and copying skills.

-Instead of memorizing dot-dash tables, the app emphasizes **hearing rhythm, structured progression, and continuous reinforcement**, allowing learners to naturally develop the ability to copy Morse code.
+Rather than relying on visual dot-and-dash memorization, Morse Trainer QT focuses on listening, rhythm recognition, progressive learning, and repeated practice.

 ---

-## 🚀 Learning System
+## Overview

-### 📚 Structured Course (Koch Method)

-The course follows a progressive learning path based on the Koch method:

-- Start with a small set of characters
-- Gradually introduce new ones
-- Continuously reinforce previously learned characters

-Each lesson is divided into four stages:

-- **Preview** – Listen to new characters
+Morse Trainer QT provides a guided path from first exposure to more advanced CW practice.

+The app combines:

+- Structured progressive lessons
+- Koch-style character introduction
+- Farnsworth timing support
+- Callsign copy practice
-- **Warmup** – Light practice
+- Number copy practice
+- Weak-character reinforcement
-- **Main** – Focused training
+- Advanced continuous-copy training
-- **Review** – Target weak points

-This structure ensures that new characters are absorbed naturally while preventing rapid forgetting.
+- Adjustable speed and tone
+- Learning progress tracking
+- iCloud progress synchronization

 ---

-### 🎯 Intelligent Practice System

-In normal training mode:

-- New characters appear more frequently
-- Recently learned characters are reinforced
-- Repetition is allowed but controlled

-Each lesson has a **clear passing requirement**, ensuring stable progress and a sense of achievement.
+## Structured Learning

+The course introduces Morse characters gradually and reinforces previously learned material throughout the training process.

+Each lesson contains multiple stages designed to move the learner from recognition to reliable copying.

+Training emphasizes listening directly to Morse rhythm instead of translating visual dot-and-dash patterns.

 ---

-## 🔥 Hardcore Mode

-Hardcore Mode is designed to simulate real continuous copying:

-- 5 characters per group × 10 groups
-- Full-session input using a built-in keyboard
-- Results shown only after completion

-Features:

-- Replay original audio
-- Highlight errors position by position
-- Train stability under pressure

-This mode ensures users can **truly copy Morse continuously**, not just recognize characters.

----

-## 📡 Specialized Training Modules
+## Training Modes

+### Course Training

+Follow the structured learning path and progressively unlock new characters and exercises.

 ### Callsign Copy

-- Practice real amateur radio callsigns
-- Uses a realistic input interface
+Practice copying amateur radio callsigns using a dedicated input interface and realistic CW playback.
-- Includes replay and control functions

-After unlocking, includes:

-- A full database of **8109 real callsigns from CQ WW CW 2025**

----

 ### Number Copy

-- Focused training for digits (0–9)
-- Continuous grouped playback
-- Calculator-style input interface

-Ideal for improving number recognition speed.
+Train recognition and copying of digits in continuous groups.

+### Advanced Training

+Advanced modes are designed for longer, more demanding copy sessions and improved stability under continuous listening conditions.

 ---

-## 📊 Smart Feedback System
+## Progress and Feedback

-The app tracks:
+Morse Trainer QT tracks learning and practice information such as:

+- Course progress
 - Accuracy
+- Practice history
 - Best performance
-- Training count
 - Weak characters

-Weak characters are **dynamically updated** based on recent performance:

-- Frequently mistaken characters are highlighted
-- Once improved, they automatically fade out

-This keeps feedback relevant to your current learning state.
+Weak-character feedback adapts to recent practice results so that difficult characters can receive additional attention.

 ---

-## 🎧 Audio & Customization
+## Audio and Speed Controls

-Adjustable parameters:
+Users can adjust training parameters including:

-- Character Speed
+- Character speed
-- Effective Speed
+- Effective speed
-- Tone
+- Tone frequency
-- Start Delay
+- Start delay

-All settings provide **real-time audio preview (CQ playback)** for instant feedback.
+Audio settings can be previewed directly inside the app.

 ---

-## 📱 User Experience

-- Built-in keyboard (no system input interruptions)
-- Tape-style result display with replay highlighting
-- Collapsible course structure
-- Light & dark mode support
-- Multi-language support:

-English, Simplified Chinese, Traditional Chinese, Spanish, Arabic, French, Portuguese, Russian, German, Japanese, Korean, Thai

-(Arabic includes full RTL layout support)
+## iCloud Sync

+Morse Trainer QT can use Apple iCloud and CloudKit to synchronize supported learning progress between compatible devices signed in to the same iCloud account.

+No separate Morse Trainer QT account is required.

 ---

-## 💰 Unlock System

-- Free access to initial lessons
-- One-time purchase to unlock:
+## Full Access

+The app includes free introductory content.

+A one-time non-consumable in-app purchase provides **Full Access**, unlocking:

-  - Full course
+- All courses
-  - Higher speed limits
-  - Full callsign database
-  - All training modes
+- Advanced training modes
+- Expanded training options

+Purchases are processed securely through the Apple App Store using StoreKit.

+Previously purchased access can be restored from within the app.

 ---

-## 🎯 Philosophy
+## Languages

-Morse Trainer QT is not a simple Morse code chart app.
+Morse Trainer QT supports multiple interface languages, including:

-It is a complete training system focused on:

-- Listening ability
-- Rhythm recognition
-- Continuous copying
-- Targeted reinforcement

-Designed for beginners, but powerful enough for long-term training.
+English, Simplified Chinese, Traditional Chinese, Japanese, Spanish, French, Portuguese, German, Russian, Korean, Thai, and Arabic.

+Arabic includes right-to-left interface support.

 ---

-## ⬇️ Download
+## Privacy

-Coming soon on the App Store.
+Morse Trainer QT does not contain third-party advertising and does not track users for advertising purposes.

+Learning progress may be stored locally and, when iCloud synchronization is used, in the user's private iCloud environment.

+A full privacy policy is available on the project support site.

 ---

-## 📧 Support
+## Support

+For technical support, questions, or feedback:

-Contact: phocircs@icloud.com
+**Email:** phocircs@icloud.com

+Support and privacy information will also be available through the Morse Trainer QT support website.

 ---

+## App Store

+Morse Trainer QT is preparing for release on the Apple App Store.

+The official App Store link will be added here after release.

+---

-## 📜 License
+## Copyright

-© 2026 WG.Gao.
+Copyright © 2026 WEIGUANG GAO.
 All rights reserved.

-This software is proprietary and not open source.
+Morse Trainer QT is proprietary software.
+This repository is provided for product information and support purposes and does not grant permission to copy, modify, redistribute, or reuse the application source code or proprietary assets.